wbkd/awesome-interactive-journalism/README.md

 ## What makes an outstanding project?

-1. Good design
+1. ...it is well designed
-2. Innovative use of web technology
+2. ...it uses web technology in an innovative way
+3. ...it introduces a new form of storytelling or visualization
-3. Costly data research or investigation
+4. ...it is based on costly data research or investigation
-4. Engaging users in new ways
+5. ...it engages users in a new way

 ## Maps